-Using ClipBook Viewer to share information between two workstations data exchange (DDE) or OLE links, then a Network DDE connection is established between the local and the remote workstation.
+Using ClipBook Viewer to share information between two workstations

+Once the user has established a link through ClipBook Viewer to the remote workstation's ClipBook page, the user can copy the information from the remote ClipBook and paste this information into a Windows-based application on the local workstation.
+If the source and client applications support dynamic data exchange (DDE) or OLE links, then a Network DDE connection is established between the local and the remote workstation.
 The selected information may then be dynamically exchanged between the two workstations in a manner similar to using DDE between two applications on the same workstation.
 See the Chapter 11, "Network Dynamic Data Exchange," for a discussion of the functionality supported by Network DDE.